nataliepopescu/oopsla21-artifact/README.md

 docker container ps -a
 ```

-- `<plot.pdf>` names for each experiment are listed in the following subsections.
+- `<filename>` names for each experiment are listed in the following subsections.

 In general, the figures and tables produced here are analogous to the figures and
 tables presented in the paper, but we describe how to interpret results in more